 The explosion big data has created in recent past is phenomenal.
 The entire business environment has been flooded with data volumes and the diversity of new data sources.
 Yet, many organizations still struggle with the analytic opportunities big data provides.
-Reason being they are still focused on assembling insights from structured data by using age old tools for business intelligence (BI) and data warehousing (DW).
+Reason being they are still focused on assembling insights from structured data by using age-old tools for business intelligence (BI and its capabilities) and Data Warehousing (DW).

 Whereas, an entirely new world of insights is waiting for the organizations.
 The journey towards this world walks through the exponentially growing volumes of unstructured and semi-structured data, especially from new sources such as machines, sensors, logs, and social media.

 As the traditional BI/DW tools were not designed for these new data sources and data types, they represent a dotting challenge for today’s dynamic scenario.
-Although they are not going anywhere, but there’s a specified need to complement them with latest technologies.
-Operational Intelligence is one such bridging gap for the new sources of big data, and the growing business needs.
+Although they are not going anywhere, there’s a specified need to complement them with the latest technologies.
+Operational Intelligence is one such bridging gap for the new sources of big data and the growing business needs.

 Defining Operational Intelligence

 It is important to understand that although operational analytics might not apply to every organization, still it can be observed that traditional BI applications alone can no longer maintain data visibility and competitive advantage.
 Organizations need to leverage their data in a variety of ways, also they need to identify whether or not leveraging real-time data provides competitive edge.
-And if it does provide competitive edge, organizations need to adapt the best way to leverage the data.
-Category : big-data
+And if it does provide a competitive edge, organizations need to adopt the best way to leverage the data.